Yulia789456/Maqueen/README.md

 For receiver microbit you will need maqueen.py module.

 # Licence
-According to the GitHub of DFRobot, it is licensed under an MIT Open-Source license.
+The licensing information on DFRobot’s GitHub shows that it uses the MIT open-source license.

 For this project I also have adopted MIT Open-Source license